Misfits-Rebels-Outcasts/Nodef/documentation/DigitalCompositingPipelineAdvantages.md

 # Elegant Simplicity (Under Construction)

-## One User Interface for Everything and Anything
+## One Simple User Interface for Everything and Anything

-The following is the basic user interface we ever need for getting started with Nodef Digital Compositing Pipeline.
+The following is the basic user interface we ever need for getting started with a Digital Compositing Pipeline.
+The screen of the user interface below is simply a list of nodes in a sequential manner.
+We can tap on Add Node to add a node to the Pipeline.
+We can tap on any of the nodes to change its properties or swipe to delete the node.
+This is an Elegant Simple way to express our user interface while enabling complex operations to be carried out by working on a series of steps through the Pipeline.

      Pipeline
      1. Color Controls